 To decrypt and access your files:

-7-Zip uses strong encryption so it would be difficult to access your folders unless someone gets your password.
+7-Zip uses strong encryption so it would be difficult for an attacker to access your folders unless they already knew your password.
 Make sure you choose a strong password that includes capital letters, digits, and random characters.
 (You can use the NordPass random password generator for this.)
-Also, never send your password together with the encrypted files as this defeats the purpose of encryption.
-It’s better to send it via an encrypted messaging platform or an encrypted email.

 However, don’t forget – no matter the encryption, anyone with access to the compressed folder will be able to see your file names, which can hint at the contents.
 Consider changing your file names so they wouldn’t include any sensitive and personally identifiable information.
 The recipient also needs a password, and if you can’t communicate it securely, your files will still be vulnerable.